Exoplanets synchronization in the habitable zone: Learning from Venus' retrograde rotation: The evolution towards a retrograde rotation

 \section{The evolution towards a retrograde rotation}

-In the general case, planets initially have a fast prograde rotation.
+In the general case, planets are assumed to have a prograde rotation (see Dones and Tremaine, 1993; Kokubo and Ida, 2007).
 Figure \ref{fig:composit} shows that in case I, it is impossible for the rotation to evolve smoothly to a retrograde condition.
 The space between the parasynchronous solutions $\mathsf{P}$ and $\mathsf{P}'$ acts as a wall that prevents one solution starting on the right-hand side (prograde) from reaching the left-hand side of the diagram.
 The same situation is repeated more or less in the other cases.
 For this reason, we often read that some collisional event may be at the origin of Venus' retrograde rotation, the most realistic being related to the transfer of negative angular momentum from a retrograde satellite (see e.g. McCord, 1968; Makarov and Goldin, 2023).

 However, the impossibility mentioned above results from considering a frozen model.
-The inspection of Fig. \ref{fig:dominios} shows that, if we accept that the physical conditions are certainly not frozen, and the relative contribution of the tidal and atmospheric torques may have been different in the past, it is possible to have paths leading smoothly from a fast prograde rotation in the past to an asynchronous retrograde rotation in the present.
+The inspection of Fig. \ref{fig:dominios} shows that, if we accept that the physical conditions are certainly not frozen, and the relative contribution of the tidal and atmospheric torques may have been different in the past, it is possible to have paths leading smoothly from a prograde rotation in the past to an asynchronous retrograde rotation in the present.
 We may, for example, consider an evolutive path starting in domain 0 (green area) of Fig. \ref{fig:dominios} and crossing the frontier between it and domain I. In domain 0, the rotation will evolve towards the synchronous solution and will reach it if enough time is allowed for the path segment inside domain 0.
 When crossing the boundary towards domain I, the synchronous solution becomes unstable, and the rotation is forced to evolve towards one of the two new stable asynchronous solutions.
-If the rotation is synchronous before the crossing, there is no mathematical reason to privilege one of the two and we have equal probabilities of evolving towards $\mathsf{P}$ or $\mathsf{P}'$.
-However, the increase in the moment of inertia due to the transfer of mass from the planet core to the atmosphere may create a bias in favor of retrograde rotations.
+If the rotation is synchronous before the crossing, there is no mathematical reason to privilege one of the two solutions, and we have equal probabilities of evolving towards $\mathsf{P}$ or $\mathsf{P}'$.
+However, the increase in the moment of inertia due to the transfer of mass from the planet's core to the atmosphere may create a bias in favor of the branch leading to retrograde rotations.

 If the atmosphere of Venus is still changing, the current rotational state of Venus can change.
 For instance, if we assume that Venus' rotation is currently trapped in a retrograde asynchronous stationary solution, we get $b=0.97489$, which is very close to the boundary $b=1$.
 A small change, say, in the surface temperature of Venus, may be such that $b$ increases to $b>1$.
 Hence, stable asynchronous stationary solutions cease to exist, and the rotation of Venus will grow continuously.